 Today, remarkable new framing and glazing materials have changed the energy performance of windows in a radical way.

-Energy efficient windows will make your home more comfortable whilst dramatically reduce your energy costs and help create a brighter, cleaner, healthier environment.
+Energy efficient double glazed windows will make your home more comfortable whilst dramatically reduce your energy costs and help create a brighter, cleaner, healthier environment.

 Glass performance definitions

 SHGC = Solar Heat gain co-efficient.
 SHGC measures how well a product blocks heat caused by sunlight.
 SHGC is expressed as a number between 0 and 1.
 The lower the window’s SHGC, the less solar heat it transmits.

 U-Value = Thermal insulation properties expressed in watts x m2 per degree Celsius.
 U-Value measures how well a product prevents heat from escaping.
 It is the measure of rate of non solar heat loss or gain through a material or assembly.
 U-values generally fall between 2.0-10.0 W/m2 K. The lower the u-value, the greater a window’s resistance to heat flow and the better its insulating value.
 The U-value for a window takes into account the components that make up the window e.g the framing material.
 Timber and uPVC being an inert material will always have a lower u-value compared with aluminium.
 Heat transfer through a typical single glazed aluminium window = 100% compared with 54% for uPVC or timber framed double glazed window.

 IGU = Insulated Glass Unit (double glaze unit)